 aClassification refers to Bulmer’s (1979) classifications. bAll Kolmogorov–Smirnov (K-S) statistics were significant at p < .05.

-interpolate the sample sizes necessary to generate stable population parameters for any given level of skewness, the TRENDLINES function of Microsoft Excel was employed to examine which nonlinear polynomial had the “best fit” in terms of accounting for the most variance (R2).
+sizes necessary to generate stable population parameters for any given level of skewness, the TRENDLINES function of Microsoft Excel was employed to examine which nonlinear polynomial had the “best fit” in terms of accounting for the most variance (R2).

 Results